Simulator Training Evaluation and Monitoring System (STEAMS)

 STEAMS provides quick and easy means to search and find interesting sequences of a recorded session, and immediately synchronizes all data sources to the selected time.
 This makes STEAMS superior to traditional video-based recordings.

 STEAMS is applicable to simulator-based training in nuclear, petroleum, power and other industries, supporting tasks such as

 - performance assessments and qualification exams

 - learning from recorded best-practise operations

 - document compliancy during scenario-based simulator testing

-During playback, TEAMS presents
+During playback, STEAMS presents